Search

 Of course, being victim to one of these types of identity theft does not mean that you will not become a victim of the other.
 Once your information has been compromised, there is no telling where it may end up.
 That’s why it’s important to monitor your credit reports and all account statements carefully for signs of suspicious activity and to report anything out of the ordinary immediately.

-Contact the Identity Theft Resource Center for toll-free, no-cost assistance at (888) 400-5530.
-For on-the-go assistance, check out the free ID Theft Help App from ITRC.
+Contact the Identity Theft Resource Center for toll-free, no-cost assistance at (888) 400-5530 or on the company website www.idtheftcenter.org

 How much information are you putting out there?
 It’s probably too much.
 To help you stop sharing Too Much Information, sign up for the In the Loop.